 While both are wrist injuries, there are differences between a dislocated wrist and a wrist sprain.
 A dislocated wrist is a more serious injury than a wrist sprain, and wrist sprains occur very easily.

 Additionally, a dislocated wrist indicates that your bones are not aligned, whereas wrist sprains are considered to be ligament injuries.

 If wrist sprains are severe enough, they can be treated by means of wrist arthroscopy.
 This procedure can also be used as a wrist dislocation treatment.

 Joint dislocations are immediately detectable.
 For example, you may see a visibly protruding part.
 Still, extreme swelling can mask this symptom, so it is always best to consult a dislocation specialist.

-More signs of dislocations are:
+Additional signs of dislocations include:

 They can also administer a sedative to relax the muscle and simplify treatment.
 In addition, specialists often use manipulation for minor dislocations that don’t damage the ligaments.

 While many joint dislocations aren’t severe and don’t have lasting complications, you may need surgery if the issue involves a fracture or tendon and ligament damage.
 The surgery and recovery process may be extensive.

 Additional methods your specialist may advise to aid in dislocation treatment include: